shohel02/OpenStack_Threat_Modelling/Keystone/Keystone_ThreatAnalysis_keystonemidddlware.md

 <a name="threats"/>
 ###Threats

->
 ####Spoofing: unauthorized access to the target service (OR)
+<pre><code>
-- S1 Attacker populates authentication headers in request env and keystonemiddleware fails to remove authentication headers (P:Zero)
+ S1.
+Attacker populates authentication headers in request env and
-- S2 Validate UUID token against a compromised Identity API (P:Low)
-     - S2.1 Identity API is compromised
+     keystonemiddleware fails to remove authentication headers (P:Zero) S2.
+Validate UUID token against a compromised Identity API (P:Low) S2.1.
+Identity API is compromised
-     - S2.2 Keystonemiddleware do not verify authenticity of the Identity API endpoint e.g., server certificate check turned off (P:Low)
-- S3 Delay_auth_request flag is set and delay_auth_module is not trusted (P:Zero)
-- S4 A revoked token can be used as a valid token (P:Low)
-     - S4.1 check_revocation_for_cached token flag is not set and a revoked token which is in cache is used to access target service (P:Low)
-     - S4.2 Compromised revocation list (P:Medium)
+     S2.2.
+Keystonemiddleware do not verify authenticity of the Identity API endpoint e.g., server certificate check turned off (P:Low) S3.
+Delay_auth_request flag is set and delay_auth_module is not trusted (P:Zero) S4.
+A revoked token can be used as a valid token (P:Low) S4.1. check_revocation_for_cached token flag is not set and a revoked token which is in cache is used to access target service (P:Low) S4.2.
+Compromised revocation list (P:Medium)
-            - S4.2.1 Revocation list provider (Identity API) is compromised (P:Low)
+           S4.2.1.
+Revocation list provider (Identity API) is compromised (P:Low)
-                     - S4.2.1.
-Signing key for revocation list is compromised
-            - S4.2.2 Revoked token is not updated/added to the revocation list in provider side (P:Low)
+                   S4.2.1.
+Signing key for revocation list is compromised S4.2.2.
+Revoked token is not updated/added to the revocation list in provider side (P:Low)
-                     - S4.2.2.1 Backend failure cause earlier token revocation history removed (P:Low)
+                   S4.2.2.1.
+Backend failure cause earlier token revocation history removed (P:Low)
-                     - S4.2.2.2 Revocation_list cache is not updated
+                   S4.2.2.2.
+Revocation_list cache is not updated
                              when token revocation happens (P:Zero)
     S4.2.
 A stale revocation_list is sent by a network attacker(P:Low) S4.2.1.
 MiTM  in the communication channel (AND) S4.2.2.
 Keystone middleware cannot check the freshness of the